Porto 2 Day Itinerary: Squeeze the City Dry

 Have you been to Porto?
 Oh, you have – well, go again and follow our Porto two day itinerary.
 If you haven’t, also go.

 There’s a reason Portugal is named after Porto; it’s the best.
 Trying to fit Porto into two days is like trying to fit a dog into a teacup…impossible.
 We've gone ahead and given it our best shot anyway.
 We actually went to Porto for the weekend and got home a month later (true story, they didn’t pay us to say that).
 What was it like?
 Picture a cobbled labyrinth of quaint wineries, baroque architecture and sexy river views.
-We'll pinpoint exactly what's needed to get the most out of this charming city – it's conveniently been crafted into a Porto 2 day itinerary (which is exactly why you've clicked on it).
+Here at Plum Guide, we've done all the research, so let us pinpoint exactly what's needed to get the most out of this charming city – it's conveniently been crafted into a Porto 2 day itinerary (which is exactly why you've clicked on it).

 We’re going to start with a history lesson and we hope you like gold.
 Firstly, grab a coffee from the distinctively Art Nouveau Café Majestic before heading to São Francisco Church.
 If you don’t like queuing get there early-ish… British readers you can go whenever you like.
 This of course doesn’t apply if you’re there on a rainy Monday in November, but for the sake of our Porto 2 day itinerary we've assumed the sun is shining.
 Once you’re done trying to figure out the interior budget of this pocket sized Vatican, trot around the corner to Palácio da Bolsa and take in its impressive neoclassical facade.
 Although you might guess Palácio da Bolsa was a palace (what else could it be when it’s named ‘palace’?), it was actually a stock exchange building built to impress international business people.
 Is it working?

 Afternoon: Eat lunch like a local